morganpurdy/100-day-challenge/README.md

 ## Day 80
 Crazy to think we are 80 days into the challenge.
 I have fallen off the wagon and missed about a week of coding.
 I think I really just needed a mental break.
 But I am ready to jump back into it tomorrow!
 I work tomorrow and then I have two days off so I am hoping that will help me get back into the swing of things.
 I want to continue working on my practice build site and my portfolio site!
 I also have a 30 day Javascript challenge on the horizon.
 A lot of excitement coming up hopefully!

+## Day 81
+I am back on track!
+Today I worked on some more Codecademy javascript lessons on iterator documentation and I realized I am BAD at them.
+Maybe the lessons weren't the most intuitive but one of them called for me to fix errors in the code for a some() method and I couldn't figure out what was wrong.
+I am definitely using the Mozilla developer network web docuemnts to help but it wasn't enough.
+I think this is something I will have to focus more on in the future.